Kotanski/OFT-POS-reports/README.md

-# php-reporting-for-unicentaopos
-A reporting tool for Unicenta POS
+# A reporting tool for Unicenta POS

 I have setup and maintain the POS of a client.
 The reports do not show discounts on transactions.